The following are maps illustrating where I have run so far. These will be regularly updated. Click on any map to enlarge it.

 - * Predominantly maintain either an easterly or westerly component in the direction you are heading (i.e. no backtracking across longitudinal lines)

 - * Run on at least four continents from “ocean to ocean”, covering a minimum of 1,000 km on each

 - * Cover 26,232 km on foot.
 This is approximately the sum of the maximum widths of the continents of Europe, Asia, North America, South America, and Australia combined.

-Besides these requirements, I will be adding my own personal criteria – I will run on every continent other than Antarctica and Africa, I will endeavour to run in as many countries as possible (expected to be as many as twenty), and I will be spanning as wide a range of latitudes as possible.
+Besides these requirements, I added my own personal criteria – I ran on every continent other than Antarctica and Africa, I ran in as many countries as I could (which amounted to nineteen) and I spanned as wide a range of latitudes as possible.

-I will not be defining my route to the “nth degree” before leaving, as mapping out my run on every single highway, back road, street and lane throughout the world would require a phenomenal amount of work.
-However, I do have a general route planned, which involves the following:
+I did not define my route to the “nth degree” before leaving, as mapping out my run on every single highway, back road, street and lane throughout the world would have required a phenomenal amount of work.
+However, I did have a general route planned, which involved the following:

 - * A short “prologue” stage on December 31, from the Sydney Opera House to Bondi Beach.